luispuerto/MarkdownPreview/docs/src/markdown/extras.md

 ## KaTeX Support

 !!! danger
-    GitHub is not supported with KaTex.
+    GitHub is not supported with KaTeX.
 You will have to come up with a MathJax config that works for it and escape problematic syntax that GitHub may try to convert.

-To render Tex style math in Markdown, you can use the default KaTex configuration that is included with Markdown Preview or create and reference your own.
+To render Tex style math in Markdown, you can use the default KaTeX configuration that is included with Markdown Preview or create and reference your own.

 When using Python Markdown (the `markdown` parser), it is recommended to use something like the extension [`pymdownx.arithmatex`][arithmatex] as it ensures that math notation is preserved in the Markdown conversion process.